Funkydog-nl/Linda/README.md

 Masternodes have huge value in supporting the Linda network.
 They are part of what defines Lindacoin from all of the other cryptocurrencies.
 Making Linda more efficient, and more prepared for the future.

-*A masternode requires 2 million Linda Coins emissions rate set to 96%.
+*A masternode requires 2 million Linda Coins.

 ## One Click Masternodes
 Linda’s new mobile wallet and mobile app offers a turnkey solution, changing the dynamic of which masternodes are implemented to the user.
 It is now easier than ever for the Linda community to get involved in operating a masternode.
 Currently, masternodes are extremely difficult to set up unless you’re technically experienced and leads to users potentially missing out.
 TurnKey options are masternodes that are already set up for the user.